ropensci/rcites/README.md

 ### Get a token

-So far, the user must get its own authentication token, *i.e.* it must signed up on the species plus / cites website:
+So far, the user must get its own authentication token, *i.e.* it must signed up on the species+/cites website: <https://api.speciesplus.net/>.
-<https://api.speciesplus.net/>.
-You basically have three options once
-you got the token:
+You basically have three options once you got the token:

-1. Set an environment variable `SPPPLUS_TOKEN` in your [`.Renviron`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Startup.html)
+1.  set an environment variable `SPPPLUS_TOKEN` in your [`.Renviron`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Startup.html)
-    file (preferred).
+    file (preferred);

-2.  use `sppplus_login()`; you will be able to interactively set up `SPPPLUS_TOKEN` but it will last only for the current R session.
+2.  use `sppplus_login()`; you will be able to interactively set up `SPPPLUS_TOKEN` for the current R session (meaning you will have to do it again during the next session).

-3.  use the `token` argument of the functions.
+3.  use the `token` argument of the functions, *i.e.* pass the token to all of your function calls.

 For the sack of clarity we use a variable `token` below.
-If you have opted for 1 or 2 then you can ignore this parameter.
-Note that value `8QW6Qgh57sBG2k0gtt` is not working, it is actually the one displays on the species plus website, see
+If you have opted for 1 or 2 then you can ignore this parameter (*i.e.*
+`token=NULL`).
+Note that value `8QW6Qgh57sBG2k0gtt` is not working, it is actually the one displayed on the species plus website, see
 <https://api.speciesplus.net/documentation>.

 ### Installation of our R client